-- 1. Admission is contingent upon a satisfactory medical and dental examination, CPR certification and malpractice insurance.
+Admission is contingent upon a satisfactory medical examination, CPR certification and malpractice insurance.
 All documentation must be returned to the Nursing Program Head in the Health Technology Division no later than August 15 or the student will be dropped from the program unless there are extenuating circumstances (i.e. late admission).
-The physical examination must include evidence of Rubella screen, and/or vaccine, PPD skin test (or chest x-ray), serology, CBC, and urinalysis.
-Synthetic Hepatitis B vaccination series is required. - 2.
-All students admitted to the Nursing Program must attend a two-day nursing orientation during the summer semester.
+The physical examination must include evidence of Rubella screen, and/or vaccine, PPD skin test (or chest x-ray).
+Synthetic Hepatitis B vaccination series is required.
+Random drug and alcohol screening may be required.

+- All students admitted to the Nursing Program must attend a two-day nursing orientation during the summer semester.
 The Nursing faculty will conduct Fall Semester advising during this time and students will register for their classes.
-Tuition payment will be according to College guidelines for Fall Semester.

-- 3. To keep Nursing Program acceptance in good standing, students must maintain a "C" in Natural Science Program requirements (NAS 185, BIO 141 and BIO 142). - 4.
-NUR 135 (Drug Dosage) is strongly recommended in the summer session preceding admission to increase the potential for success in the program. - 5.
-Provide transportation to and from agencies utilized for clinical experience. - 6.
-Purchase uniforms and accessories. - Purchase lab supplies.
+Tuition payment will be according to College guidelines for Fall Semester. - To keep Nursing Program acceptance in good standing, students must maintain a C in Natural Science Program requirements (NAS 185, BIO 141 and BIO 142). - 4.
+NUR 135 (Drug Dosage) is strongly recommended in the summer session preceding admission to increase the potential for success in the program. - Provide transportation to and from agencies utilized for clinical experience. - 6.
+Purchase uniforms and accessories. - 7.
+Purchase lab supplies.